mulkmulkmulk/TekkenRTTDisplay/README.md

 ## Part 2: Installing TekkenRTTDisplay

+1. Download `TekkenRTTDisplay-release.zip` from this repo (green "Code" button area near the top of the page, or just click the file in the file list) and extract it somewhere on your PC.
-1. In the `Win64` folder from Part 1, open the `Mods` folder (UE4SS
+2. In the `Win64` folder from Part 1, open the `Mods` folder (UE4SS
    created this for you).
-2. Copy the entire `TekkenRTTDisplay` folder (the one in TekkenRTTDisplay-release.zip) into `Mods`, so you end up with:
+3. Copy the entire `TekkenRTTDisplay` folder (from the zip you just extracted) into `Mods`, so you end up with:
    `Win64\Mods\TekkenRTTDisplay\enabled.txt`
    `Win64\Mods\TekkenRTTDisplay\Scripts\main.lua`
    `Win64\Mods\TekkenRTTDisplay\dlls\main.dll`